 The most convenient way to access your CCTV cameras over a local network or through the internet.

-The access through a dedicated software can be very convenient but more machine demanding.
+Access through dedicated software can be very convenient but more machine demanding.
 If you have an old computer bellow I3 Processor and you use your computer for multiple tasks while you want to watch your cameras live, it can slow down the performance of your computer, so try to get a high performance computer if you need to share live view of your system, or get a dedicated computer for the specific purpose.

 A CMS software for a Security Camera System is recommended and very useful when you want to integrate DVR ( Digital Video Recorders), working in different geographical locations.